History in the making as House casts proxy votes in pandemic

 “Most of all,” he wrote by email, the suit “ignores the extraordinary circumstances and the reasons why this is needed to allow the House to do its business and still be safe for members and staff.”

-It appears the House, with four times as many members as the 100-person Senate, could be out of session for much of June as well.
+It appears the House could be out of session for much of June as well.
 Under the new rules, proxy voting is allowed only under emergency conditions, for 45 days at a time.

 Congress is at a crossroads on the next virus relief bill.
 Democrats tout their 1,800-page bill as an opening salvo in negotiations, but Senate Republicans are wary of another round of negotiations where Democrats and the White House call the shots.
-Republicans are also split on how much aid to provide state and local governments and other parts of the Democrats’ proposal.
+Republicans are also split on how much aid to provide state and local governments, as well as other parts of the Democrats’ proposal.

 Even as they hit “pause” on a larger bill, Republicans are enthusiastic about improving the Paycheck Protection Program, which was established in March under the $2 trillion coronavirus relief bill and was replenished last month.
 All told, Congress has provided about $660 billion for the program.

-The bipartisan legislation that would give small employers more time to take advantage of federal subsidies for payroll and other costs.
+Bipartisan legislation would give small employers more time to take advantage of federal subsidies for payroll and other costs.
 It was expected to pass the House this week.

-Associated Press writers Joyce Rosenberg in New York and Bruce Schreiner in Lexington, Kentucky, contributed to this report.
+Associated Press writers Andrew Taylor in Washington, Joyce Rosenberg in New York and Bruce Schreiner in Lexington, Kentucky, contributed to this report.

 This story has been updated to correct the number of House vacancies.
 There are currently four vacant House seats, not three.